favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 - Keep a short primary message and emit follow-up hints or details with `NoticeOncef` or `InfoOncef` when helpful.
 - Prefer a two-layer model: keep summary messages plain and compact, and put operational nuance (for example uncertainty or inconsistency risk) in follow-up details.
 - Keep summary and detail messages semantically aligned; details may add nuance but should not contradict summaries.
+- For user-facing warnings and hints, describe observable behavior and user-action boundaries first.
+- Mention mechanism only when it changes what the operator should do; otherwise prefer outcome wording such as `reported but not corrected` or `does not change management scope`.
 - Use `%q` for parser and validation diagnostics on raw or untrusted inputs, such as environment values or parser tokens.
 - For advisory values where exact text is not required for remediation (for example ignored or overridden settings), avoid assignment-like forms such as `KEY=%q`; prefer `KEY (%s)` where `%s` is a quoted preview value (truncated when long).
 - Keep exact non-truncated values in mismatch/validation diagnostics where full-fidelity strings are required for user remediation.